aaronsb/REC-BMSManager/README.md

 3. You'll need to import the module into your Powershell session.
 Enter the command ```Import-Module REC-BMSManager``` to load this module into your session.
 If you'd like that to be persistent, then edit your profile with ```nano $profile``` or ```notepad $profile```, and add the Import-Module command to load every time.

+# Advanced Installation
+This service has the ability to be installed as a systemd daemon and (eventually) a Windows service.
+The requirements for using this as a systemd service is basically the following:
+Make sure you can run the general commands as root.
+So like, "sudo -i" and then run.
+This means everything is in your user profile and auto loading the configuration directly.

+(To be updated later...)
+In a root session, you can use Install-BMSMQTTService to generate a configuration file for your MQTT broker and set it up as a service.
+Caution: I haven't written the uninstaller yet, but basically it drops a service unit file into /etc/systemd/system/recbmsmqtt.service, a conf file into /etc/opt/recbms/mqtt.conf, and an executable script into /usr/bin/recbmsmqtt.
+Deregister the service and delete them, and it's gone again. :)

 ## Configuring your installation

 You'll need to configure your serial port.
 If you use the cable that comes from REC, it's an rs-485 FTDI USB Serial device.
 Every time the module is loaded, the global environment variable ```$BMSInstructionSet``` is loaded.
 You can either set the configuration every time you want, or edit the _instructionset.json_ file in the module /Public resources directory.